DynamiteAI/dynamite-nsm/docs/guides/03_dynamite_remote.md

 # Dynamite Remote
-The `dynamite-remote` utility is a self-contained script that ships with dynamite-nsm.
+The `dynamite-remote` utility is a self-contained script that ships with the `dynamite-nsm` package.
 The utility allows administrators to create *Authentication packages* that once installed on remote instances allow remote management.
 The dynamite-remote script works on most *NIX operating systems with `openssh-client` installed.